orbant12/SkinCancer_Model_MATLAB/README.md

-# Skin Cancer Detection using Deep Learning
+# Skin Cancer Detection using Res-Net18 Model

 ## Overview

 A deep learning project that uses Convolutional Neural Networks (CNN) to classify skin images into benign and malignant categories.
 The model is based on ResNet-18 architecture with transfer learning for improved accuracy in melanoma detection.
+With the trained model AVG accuracy is : ~89%

 ## Usage